rasky/trello-hipchat/README.md

   * Copy the program to some Linux server you have access to.
   * Copy the sample configuration from `trello-hipchat.cfg.sample` to `trello-hipchat.cfg`.
-  * Go through the configuration, read the commands and follow all the instructions to get all the required API keys, tokens, IDs, etc.
+  * Go through the configuration, read the comments and follow all the instructions to get all the required API keys, tokens, IDs, etc.
   * Run trello-hipchat.py within cron.
 You can use `crontab -e` to edit the current user's crontab file, and add a line like this to run